Kuadrant/kuadrant-operator/doc/auth.md

 #### Overlapping Gateway and HTTPRoute AuthPolicies

+Two possible semantics are to be considered here – gateway policy _defaults_ vs gateway policy _overrides_.

-Gateway-targeted AuthPolicies will serve as a default to protect all traffic routed through the gateway until a more specific HTTPRoute-targeted AuthPolicy exists, in which case the HTTPRoute AuthPolicy prevails.
+Gateway AuthPolicies that declare _defaults_ (or alternatively neither defaults nor overrides) protect all traffic routed through the gateway except where a more specific HTTPRoute AuthPolicy exists, in which case the HTTPRoute AuthPolicy prevails.

-Example with 4 AuthPolicies, 3 HTTPRoutes and 1 Gateway (plus 2 HTTPRoute and 2 Gateways without AuthPolicies attached):
+Example with 4 AuthPolicies, 3 HTTPRoutes and 1 Gateway _default_ (plus 2 HTTPRoute and 2 Gateways without AuthPolicies attached):
 - AuthPolicy A → HTTPRoute A (`a.toystore.com`) → Gateway G (`*.com`)
 - AuthPolicy B → HTTPRoute B (`b.toystore.com`) → Gateway G (`*.com`)
 - AuthPolicy W → HTTPRoute W (`*.toystore.com`) → Gateway G (`*.com`)
-- AuthPolicy G → Gateway G (`*.com`)
+- AuthPolicy G (defaults) → Gateway G (`*.com`)

 Expected behavior:
 - Request to `a.toystore.com` → AuthPolicy A will be enforced
 - Request to `b.toystore.com` → AuthPolicy B will be enforced
 - Request to `other.toystore.com` → AuthPolicy W will be enforced
+- Request to `other.com` (suppose a route exists) → AuthPolicy G will be enforced
+- Request to `yet-another.net` (suppose a route and gateway exist) → No AuthPolicy will be enforced

+Gateway AuthPolicies that declare _overrides_ protect all traffic routed through the gateway, regardless of existence of any more specific HTTPRoute AuthPolicy.

+Example with 4 AuthPolicies, 3 HTTPRoutes and 1 Gateway _override_ (plus 2 HTTPRoute and 2 Gateways without AuthPolicies attached):
+- AuthPolicy A → HTTPRoute A (`a.toystore.com`) → Gateway G (`*.com`)
+- AuthPolicy B → HTTPRoute B (`b.toystore.com`) → Gateway G (`*.com`)
+- AuthPolicy W → HTTPRoute W (`*.toystore.com`) → Gateway G (`*.com`)
+- AuthPolicy G (overrides) → Gateway G (`*.com`)

+Expected behavior:
+- Request to `a.toystore.com` → AuthPolicy G will be enforced
+- Request to `b.toystore.com` → AuthPolicy G will be enforced
+- Request to `other.toystore.com` → AuthPolicy G will be enforced
 - Request to `other.com` (suppose a route exists) → AuthPolicy G will be enforced
 - Request to `yet-another.net` (suppose a route and gateway exist) → No AuthPolicy will be enforced